leelasagar1/Cement-Strength-prediction/README.md

 This project aims to build a regression model to predict the concrete compressive strength based on the different features.
 The model uses the data to learn the relationship between the input features and the cement strength, and is then able to make predictions.

-## Model Training
+## Model Training steps

-1. Data Preprocessing
-   a) Check for null values in the columns.
-If present, impute the null values using the KNN imputer
-   b) transform the features using log transformation
-   c) Scale the training and test data separately
-2. Clustering - KMeans algorithm is used to create clusters in the preprocessed data.
-The optimum number of clusters is selected by plotting the elbow plot, and for the dynamic selection of the number of clusters, we are using "KneeLocator" function.
-The idea behind clustering is to implement different algorithms
-   To train data in different clusters.
+1. Clustering - KMeans algorithm is used to find clusters in the data.
+The idea behind clustering is to implement different algorithms to train data in different clusters.
 The Kmeans model is trained over preprocessed data and the model is saved for further use in prediction.
-3. Model Selection - After clusters are created, we find the best model for each cluster.
-We are using two algorithms, "Random forest Regressor" and “Linear Regression”.
-For each cluster, both the algorithms are passed with the best parameters derived from GridSearch.
-We calculate the Rsquared scores for both models and select the model with the best score.
-Similarly, the model is selected for each cluster.
-All the models for every cluster are saved for use in prediction.
+2. Model Selection - After clusters are created, we find the best model for each cluster.
+We are using three algorithms, "Random forest Regressor" and “Linear Regression” and "XGBoost Regressor".

 ## Installation